steveman1123/stonkBot/README.md

 if the power goes out for a while while using this (like mine did), I'd suggest finding a way to sell everything before the portfolio value starts dropping (like mine did)

 ### Shortterm resolutions (next few weeks):
-* Scrape web for other likely gainers, and add to gainers list
+* Scrape web for other likely gainers, and add to gainers list (see stonk2 repo)
+* Add timer or other ability to check how close a jump is from the target sell point (if it starts to fall, sell before falling too far)

 ### Midterm resolutions (next few months):
 * Add master/slave relationship to allow it to run on multiple computers in the event of the primary program going down (add redundancy)